 Add some Epsom salts or magnesium flakes for an extra calming bath.

-Add 10-15 drops to 2 tablespoons of warm base oil.
+Add 10 drops of essential oil to 2 tablespoons of warm base oil.

 Lavender hydrosol- floral water:

 Lavender hydrosol is resulting from the steam distillation of lavender essential oil.

 Make sure you are buying pure distillation water and not essential oil mixed in water and emulsifiers.

 So what is floral water?
 It is the condensate water that remains after the extraction of essential oil by distillation.